sm2302-aug23/grp-r-catculus/README.md

 # Task 1: Generating the Collatz Conjecture

+Firstly, we load the necessary libraries

 ```
 library(tidyverse)
 library(tibble)
 library(dplyr)
 ```

-Firstly, we load the necessary libraries
+Next, we create a function of the Collatz Conjecture iteration sequence called `gen_collatz` by developing a  `collatz_first` function to obtain the following number in the sequence.

 ```
 # Set the functions